Advice Sector Trustee Opportunities

 However, the trustees are keen to recruit one or more trustees from outside of London and so remote attendance at meetings is possible and/or reasonable expenses will be paid.

 In addition to attending these meetings, trustees are also expected to undertake tasks and responsibilities on an ad hoc basis that are relevant to their own area of expertise and in furtherance of PBC’s charitable objectives.

 If you require further information about the roles please contact the chair of trustees, David Dowling, by email at firstname.lastname@example.org.

-Applicants should submit (by email) a short CV and covering note to David Dowling at the email address above by 6pm on Monday 8 January 2018.
+Applicants should submit a short CV and covering note to David Dowling at the email address above by the 30th June 2019.